BrunoScheufler/blog-code-examples/cypress-parallel-docker/README.md

 # Cypress tests run in parallel powered by Docker Compose and Cypress Dashboard

+> This example code is part of a recent [blog post](https://brunoscheufler.com/blog/2020-05-31-bootstrapping-a-portable-cypress-setup-for-blazing-fast-browser-tests) on configuring Cypress to run in Docker

 This directory contains everything needed to run cypress tests in Docker compose, supporting dynamic parallelization (by starting multiple container instances), orchestrated by Cypress Dashboard.